Skip to content

 get_tree().quit()

-Please note that this behavior might cause problems from people using Family Share, Free Weekends, or other methods of trying the game out.
+Shutting the game down with this is_owned behavior might cause problems from people using Family Share, Free Weekends, or other methods of trying the game out.
 There are other functions to check for those conditions which you might want to consider.

 There are other things you may want to do during a boot-up process after Steamworks is initialized, like getting current achievements or statistics, but we'll cover that in another tutorial.